Sharkigamers/google_search_origin/README.md

 # Google Search Origin

-Google Search Origin is library for searching via requests (like on Google).
+Google Search Origin is a library for searching via requests (like on Google).
-Google Search Origin uses requests and BeautifulSoup4.
+Google Search Origin uses `requests` and `BeautifulSoup4`.
 Its main functionnality is used to scrap google.
-It can do so much more thanks to the various parameters available.
+It can do so much more thanks to the various parameters available on it.

 ## Installation